 Trade and other payables represent amounts due to third parties in the normal course of business and to the Guardians for the reimbursement of expenses.
-The average credit period on trade payables is 30 days.
-No interest is charged on overdue balances.
-The Fund has risk management policies in place to ensure that all payables are paid within the credit time frame.
+Trade payables are non-interest bearing and are normally settled on 30-day terms.
+The NZ Super Fund has risk management policies in place to ensure that all payables are paid within the credit time frame.

 The timing and amount of expected cash flows for unsettled purchases are certain as they are based on contractual terms and corporate actions.

 Other than the non-current portion of trade and other payables, all payables are expected to settle within one year.
-The non-current payable will settle progressively over a fouryear period.
+The non-current payable will settle progressively over a four-year period.

-Short-term payables are initially recognised at fair value, then subsequently at amortised cost.
+Short-term trade and other payables are initially recognised at fair value, then subsequently at amortised cost.
 As a result of their short-term nature, the carrying amount of trade and other payables held at amortised cost approximates fair value.